 - energy hazard

 - explosion hazard

 - gravitational hazard.

 These hazards may pose a physical risk to you or your property.
 They can also pose a risk to others – like workers repairing the electricity network during a blackout.
 Even minor malfunctions can impact the effectiveness of your system.
-An over charged or overheated battery may have a reduced battery life, for example.
+For example, an over charged or overheated battery may have a reduced battery life.

 These hazards can be managed by ensuring your battery system is installed by a CEC accredited installer who follows Australian standards, guidelines and manufacturers’ instructions.
 A qualified, experienced installer will ensure your system has adequate ventilation, insulation and housing.